crate/tsperf/docs/utility/tictrac.md

 + [function](#consolidating-the-result) to consolidate large result sets
 + additional [`delta`](#delta) time tracking so two results can be kept at the same time

-## Using tictrack
+## Usage

-There are two ways to use `tictrack`, the optimal one depending on your specific use case.
+There are two ways to use `tictrack`, the optimal one depends on your specific use case.

 - If you want to track every execution of one or more function, using the decorator is the easiest solution.
 - If you only want to track certain executions of one or more functions, the wrapper function is the better solution.